sergiky/HackNotes/CTF/VulnHub/xvwa (XPath).md

 ## Find the name of the tags, values of attributes...

+All that we find we are going to represent in a xml file, in this case the name is data.xml

 The first is discover how many primary tags are in the xml file, in this case only one **Coffees**

 With this query you are counting the primary tags that have the document